Black-footed tree-rat

-The black-footed tree-rat also known as Djintamoonga (Mesembriomys gouldii) is one of two endemic Australian rodent species in the genus Mesembriomys.
+The black-footed tree-rat (Mesembriomys gouldii), also known as Djintamoonga, is one of two endemic Australian rodent species in the genus Mesembriomys.
 Both the black-footed tree-rat and its congener, the golden-backed tree-rat (M. macrurus), are found in northern Australia.
 The species is one of the largest murids found in Australia.

+Haematological and blood chemistry research has been performed on the black-footed tree-rat to aid in the captive and natural management of Australian native murids held in captivity for conservation purposes.

 Description

-The tree rat has a greyish-brown coat that is shaggy and coarse and has a creamy white underbelly.
+The tree-rat has a greyish-brown coat that is shaggy and coarse and has a creamy white underbelly.
 The hind feet are black with well developed pads and strong sharp claws.
 They have large ears and a long tail with a brush of white hair at the tip.
 They grow to a mass of 830 g.
-The height of the rat is typically 250 to 308 mm with a length of 100 to 130 mm.
+The head and body length of the tree-rat is typically 250 to 308 mm with a tail length of 100 to 130 mm.

 Three subspecies of the black-footed tree-rat have been recognised, based on minor morphological differences in skull and foot shape, as well as variation in colouration.
 Research into the population genomics of the species agrees with the subspecific delimitation, with the Gulf of Carpentaria separating the Queensland subspecies from the other mainland subspecies found in the Northern Territory and Western Australia.
 The third subspecies is found on Melville Island in the Northern Territory.